 At least I didn’t say better than Chipotle’s barbacoa.
 Not sure how a company that cooks at a central factory and ships country wide is the gold standard.
 Don’t get me wrong.
 As far as mass produced fast food goes, Chipotle’s is pretty good.
 But I’m not going to compare what I cook to them.
 And nor should you.

 Beef barbacoa really is a variation on pot roast.
 Brown some beef and braise it in a covered dutch oven.
 Shred it and add the juices back in.
 It’s just as easy as that.
 And if you’ve never made pot roast, this is as good as any place to learn…

 - 3 lbs good quality beef chuck roast or bottom blade roast - one piece of meat

 - 4 cloves garlic

-- 1 tsp Mexican oregano (optional - don't substitute regular oregano)
+- 1 tsp Mexican oregano - optional but don't substitute regular oregano

 - 1 tsp cumin powder